jokercraft/django-random-id/README.md

 The Random primary ID is guaranteed to be unique.

-By default the ID will be 12 digits long, but you can override this in settings.py with the `RANDOM_ID_MODEL_LENGTH` setting.
+By default the ID will be 16 digits long, but you can change this in settings.py with the `RANDOM_ID_MODEL_LENGTH` setting.

-`RandomIDModel` inherits directly from `models.Model`
+You can also use `RandomAlphaNumIDModel` base model to generate string alphanumerical primary keys.

-## Developing Django Random ID Model
+## Testing - In Progress

 To install django_random_id, along with the tools you need to develop and run the tests, run the following in your virtual environment: